alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **Analysis**

-- Users seemed confused by this screen, and tended to switch hats between creator and filler
+- Users seemed confused by this screen, and tended to 'switch hats' between creator and filler
-  > P3: Thought check your answers meant preview what you have done.
+  > P3: Thought 'check your answers' meant preview what you have done.

   > P3 suggested: Instead call it 'add your declaration page'
   > Not sure if every form needs a declaration?